ssanchezor/GNN-RS/README.md

 |...|...|...|...|
 |...|...|...|...|

-##### ../data/customer.dic
+`../data/customer.dic`

-This is dictionary file that will allow us to relate each indexed customer with the actual customer value in original H&M dataset.
-This will be use to generate our reports only.
+This is a dictionary file that will allow us to relate each indexed customer with the customer value in original H&M dataset.
+This will be only used for reporting purposes.

 | actual customer_id | indexed customer_id |
 |-------------------:|:------------------:|